TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 **Step 6:** Copy the larger block of code to a text file on your computer.
 This configuration will be required to link the Misinformation Game to your project later.
 When it is required later, this code will be referred to as the **"Configuration Information File"**.
-There is a button in the bottom-right of this code block that can be pressed to copy it, as shown in Figure 13 below.
+There is a button in the bottom-right of this code block that can be pressed to copy it, as shown in [Figure 13](#fig13).

 <figure id="fig13">
     <img src="diagrams/non-technical-installation-guide/13-webapp-setup-pt2.png" alt="figure 13" height="446" />